top of page

 In DIBS Lab: Research Assistant

-Post DIBS Lab: Assistant Professor of Marketing, Northwestern
+Post DIBS Lab: Assistant Professor, USC Marketing

 Emily Gerdin